 There are unlikely to be smaller fish because trout won’t reproduce here and ODFW plans to stock legal-sized or larger fish.

-There are no length or quantity limits for bullheads.
+There are no length or quantity limits for bullheads or bluegill.